vip3rousmango/dev-compendium/README.md

 # Development Compendium
-All the links I've found useful from Versioning.
+All the links I've found useful from [Versioning Newsletter][39] by Sitepoint.
 Covering a range of topics from front-end and back-end development, Design, UI & UX, DevOps processes and tools, and a whole lot more!

 ## Front-End